Hoodsport Washington is one of a few small population centers along the Hood Canal in Washington State.

 Located toward the southwestern end of of the Hood Canal, Hoodsport curves around the waterfront with quaint buildings accenting the blue water.

-Port Angeles is 83.2 miles (134 km) away from Hoodsport, WA, or approximately 1 hour 43 minutes by car.
+Port Angeles WA is 83.2 miles (134 km) northwest of Hoodsport, WA, or approximately 1 hour 43 minutes by car.

 But, if Port Angeles is not your starting point, then...